Guidance for users of all Faculty buildings during the current Covid-19 pandemic

-2) No-one with symptoms of COVID-19 should come to the building: If you are suffering from COVID-19 symptoms, or if anyone in your household is self-isolating, you should not come on-site.
+2) No-one with symptoms of COVID-19 should come to the building: If you are suffering from COVID-19 symptoms, or if anyone in your household is self-isolating, you should not come to work on-site.
 If you start to feel unwell with possible COVID-19 symptoms while in the building you should leave and go home immediately.
-Do not return to site until you are symptom free, even if the test result is negative.
-See guidance on reporting cases – the Covid-19 contact is Thomas Hall, email@example.com.
+Anyone with symptoms should arrange a test through the University Early Alert testing service, inform the Head of Administration and Finance (Thomas Hall) on firstname.lastname@example.org, and follow government guidance on self-isolation.
+Even if a test is negative, staff should not return to site until they are symptom free.

-4) Wash or sanitise hands regularly: Sanitiser stations have been put in place throughout the building for increased hand hygiene.
+3) Wash or sanitise hands regularly: Maintaining good personal hygiene continues to be important.
+Sanitiser stations remain in place throughout the building for increased hand hygiene.
 This is particularly important when you have touched surfaces which others will also have touched (eg door handles).

 4) Use face coverings: In line with the University’s Face coverings guidance, face coverings are no longer mandatory, but the wearing of face coverings inside University buildings is encouraged.
 This is particularly so for communal areas, during in-person teaching of larger groups (face coverings will not be expected in smaller group teaching), in the library, and any less well-ventilated areas.
 Staff, students and visitors are also welcome to wear face coverings if they wish in any setting, and we ask everyone to be sensitive to the concerns of fellow users of the building.

 5) Social distancing: Social distancing rules have been removed, but again we ask everyone to be considerate of colleagues and their personal space.